apurvamalankar806-sketch/Credit-Card-Fraud-Detection-using-Machine-Learning-and-SMOTE/README.md

 ## Dataset

 The dataset consists of credit card transaction records with multiple anonymized features.
-Target Column → Class
+Target Column → Class<br>
-0 represents Normal Transaction
+0 represents Normal Transaction,

-1 represents Fraud Transaction
+1 represents Fraud Transaction,

 The dataset is highly imbalanced, with very few fraud transactions compared to normal ones.

 ## Tools & Technologies Used